How much will I pay?

-Health insurance is designed to share costs with you in two ways – copayments and coinsurance.
+Health insurance is designed to share costs with you when you get healthcare or prescriptions.
+These shared costs come in two forms—copayments (or copays) and coinsurance.
 When these costs apply depends on the deductible and out-of-pocket maximum.
-Let’s explore them.

-Once you’ve “met your deductible” – for this example, paid $2,500 for covered healthcare services and prescriptions, NOT including copays – you enter the Coinsurance Phase.
+The coinsurance phase begins after you have paid enough for healthcare services and prescriptions (not including copays) to meet your deductible.
 Your health insurance company will split the costs with you.
-You pay a percentage (30%, in this example) of a covered healthcare service or medication, and the insurance company pays the rest (70%, in this example).
-And copays continue.
+You pay a percentage (typically 20-40%) of covered healthcare service or medications, and the insurance company pays the rest (typically 80–60%).
+Any copays continue to be paid at the time of service.

 Keep in mind

-- Out-of-pocket costs are in addition to your premiums.
-Premiums do NOT count towards your deductible or out-of-pocket maximum.
+Premiums do NOT count toward your deductible or your out-of-pocket maximum.